Saturday, June 14, 2025

 • Apps like Strong or Fitbod track sets, reps, and strength gains.

-• Some apps sync with smartwatches to monitor heart rate and calories burned during swings or snatches.
+• Some apps sync with smartwatches to monitor heart rate and calories burned during squats or snatches.

 Celebrate Milestones

-Reward yourself when hitting goals—like lifting a heavier kettlebell or completing a month straight.
+Reward yourself when you hit goals, like lifting a heavier kettlebell or completing a month straight.
 Sharing achievements on social media or with a training group adds accountability and joy.

-Remember, consistent tracking is one of the 8 ways to get started successfully.
+Remember, consistent tracking is one of the eight ways to start successfully.
 It turns small steps into lasting habits, ensuring you stay on course toward your fitness goals.

 9. Building a Kettlebell Community